Wentworth Erck: Early life, education and family

 Erck was born in Dublin to Caroline Minchin and John Caillard Erck.
 He was the oldest of four siblings.
 His first name came from his maternal grandmother, Elizabeth Wentworth, niece of Sir John Wentworth, former governor of New Hampshire and lieutenant-governor of Nova Scotia.
 His father was an Ecclesiastical Commissioner for Ireland and of Huguenot descent.

 He studied for a time at Rugby School.
 He graduated from Trinity College, Dublin, in 1850, and was called to the bar the same year.
 In 1859, he completed his doctorate in law.
 He retained a boyhood interest in science, particularly astronomy.
-He married Charlotte Anne Kingston and they settled at Sherrington, Shankill, Dublin, near Bray, Co.
-Wicklow in 1870, not far from his lands and tenants.
+He married Charlotte Anne Kingston and they settled at Sherrington, Shankill, Dublin, near Bray, County Wicklow in 1870, not far from his lands and tenants.
 He was part of the Rathmichael Church of Ireland parish: he was at the consecration in 1864, was a member of the vestry in 1870 and was treasurer in 1877.
 He constructed an observatory at Sherrington.